-The British Library holds collections of drawings made for East India Company officials, chiefly by Indian artists, from the late 18th century onwards.
+The British Library holds thousands of drawings and paintings made for East India Company officials, chiefly by Indian artists, from the late 18th century onwards.
 Their style and subject matter reflect British techniques and interests.

 About the collectionThe collection includes examples from all the main centres where Company drawings were produced: in South India at Tanjore, Madras, Trichinopoly, Madurai and Malabar; and in the North at Murshidabad, Calcutta, Patna, Benares, Lucknow and Delhi.
 Also included are examples from Coorg, Cuttack, Chapra, Arrah, Western India, the Punjab and Kashmir.
 Some 500 by Chinese artists at Canton also reflect western influence and patronage.
 The drawings reflect the interests of the British in Indian life and culture, especially castes, occupations, methods of transport, religious festivals and gods.